Skip to content

 t0 Initial pick (typically computed).
 Serves as input only when t1 is not set.

 t1 Improved pick.
 Serves as both input (if not None) and output (always) when running the ICCS algorithm.
+It should be set to None initially.

 The diagram below shows execution flow, and how the above parameters are used when the ICCS algorithm is executed (see here for parameters and default values)':